Make a box sofa using Pine, Meranti or reclaimed wood

 If you desperately need a sofa but just don't have the money to buy new, this box sofa is trendy and can be made using Pine, Meranti or reclaimed wood.
 Using reclaimed wood means you pay less of timber and can spend more on a nice fabric for upholstery.

 The method for assembling the sofa is easy enough, and if you don't own the tools needed you can always hire them for the day.
-Use Pine that you can buy at your local Builders, Meranti from a timber merchant, or keep your eye out for reclaimed wood that you can get on the free or buy cheap.
+Use Pine or Meranti (hardwood) that you can buy at your local Builders, or keep your eye out for reclaimed wood that you can get on the free or buy cheap.

 What's nice about the design of the box sofa is that you can make it any size you want.
 This project shows how to make a 2-seater sofa, but you can extend the length of the boards to make a larger box sofa.
 However, bear in mind that for a length longer than 1800mm and you will need to add a centre support to the base.